dicblog/digblog.github.io/_drafts/mistake-of-begginers-too-big-tube-maybe-uncomfortable.md

 categories:
 - Chastity Cage
 - for_newbies
+- HolyTrainer v4
+- CB-6000
-title: Mistake of begginers - too big tube maybe uncomfortable
+title: Mistake of begginers - too big tube or ring can be painfully uncomfortable!
 author: DominantInChastity
 image: ''

 ---

+Draft:

+Too big CB-6000 (vs CB-3000 which is good, or CB-6000S(mall), still nice).

+Too big ring in HolyTainer v4